sulwantabbakh/sample-node-app-ih.solution/AZURE_CONTAINER_APPS_SETUP.md

    - Verify all Azure secrets are correctly set
    - Check Service Principal permissions

-3. **Container App Creation Failed**:
+3. **Container App Not Found**:
-   - Ensure the resource group exists
+   - Ensure the Container App has been created beforehand
-   - Check Azure subscription limits
+   - Verify the Container App name matches the expected naming convention
-   - Verify the location is supported
+   - Check that the Container App exists in the correct resource group

 4. **Health Check Failed**:
    - Check if the application is listening on port 3000